 Medicare covers fertility treatments for qualifying individuals.
 Over the years, the demand for fertility treatments has gone up.
 Times are changing, and women are waiting longer to start a family.
 Unfortunately, the older a woman gets – the less fertile she becomes.
 Modern medical advances continue to open the doors of fertility for many women, providing a higher chance of successfully conceiving.

-Does Medicare Cover Fertility Treatments
+Guidelines on Medicare Coverage for Fertility Treatments

 If your doctor deems a fertility treatment to be medically necessary, Part B coverage may apply.
 All conditions are unique and, individual rules and costs often vary by case.
 Treatments for infertility must be deemed medically necessary for Medicare to cover it.
 Your doctor must first go through the screenings to prove infertility in someone who should be otherwise fertile.